Walking Scotland’s West Highland Way in winter

 Read more on Scotland travel:

 That evening, soaking in a hot bath at the Kingshouse Hotel on Rannoch Moor, I reflect on my good fortune.
-Travelling through these parts in 1805, Wordsworth’s sister Dorothy was unimpressed by the lodgings on offer at the ‘Kings House’.
-“Never did I see such a miserable, such a wretched place”, she wrote in her journal.
-Happily, times have changed, and guests now enjoy a comfort she could never have dreamed of.
+Travelling through these parts in 1805, Wordsworth’s sister Dorothy was unimpressed by the lodgings on offer at the “Kings House”.
+“Never did I see such a miserable, such a wretched place,” she wrote in her journal.
+Happily, times have changed, and guests now enjoy a comfort of which she could never have dreamt.

 One thing that remains unchanged, however, is the unnerving desolation of Rannoch Moor, a vast treeless wilderness of peat bogs, lochans and heather.
 The West Highland Way follows the same drovers’ track that Dorothy Wordsworth took, and that had borne my weary legs across this rolling moorland sea by moonlight, the lochans gleaming like bright mirrors beneath scudding clouds.